Ansible Galaxy – Testing Roles with Test Kitchen

 role suite in the normal testing pattern.

-had to be used to get the galaxy role into
+Using the additional_copy_path had to be used to get the galaxy role into

 the container where provisioning needed to happen.
 Ideally there would be a nicer